Gabrielforest/LCCkNN/README.md

 ## Project Overview

-The **kKNN** R package implements an adaptive k-nearest neighbor (k-NN) classifier based on local curvature estimation.
+The **LCCkNN** R package implements an adaptive k-nearest neighbor (k-NN) classifier based on local curvature estimation.
 Unlike the traditional k-NN algorithm, which uses a fixed number of neighbors ($k$) for all data points, the kK-NN algorithm dynamically adjusts the neighborhood size for each sample.

 The core idea is that data points with low curvature could have larger neighborhoods, as the tangent space approximates well the underlying data shape.
 Conversely, points with high curvature could have smaller neighborhoods, because the tangent space is a loose approximation.
 This adaptive strategy is capable of avoiding both underfitting and overfitting, and improves classification performance, especially when dealing with a limited number of training samples.
 The algorithm's key components include: